-MULAT THEY DOS AAAINI QUITDUIT CHALLENGES 14// 14 T TO DO3 WHAT THEY DO?
-MAIN OUTPUT CHALLENGES WHAT TO DO?
-Overhead magnets extract the ferrous metal packaging from the conveyor for recycling (mostly steel cans e.g. for soup and canned vegetables) This creates a separate stream for these materials which can then be baled and sent for reprocessing.
+WHAT THEY DO? ΜΑΙΝ ΟυΤΡυΤ CHALLENGES WHAT TO DO?
+Overhead magnets extract the ferrous metal packaging from the conveyor for recycling (mostly steel cans e.g. for soup and canned vegetables) Steel and tin cans.
+This creates a separate stream for these materials which can then be baled and sent for reprocessing.
 Any composite packaging if it contains enough steel can be picked up by these magnets.
 This can result in contamination of the steel bales.
 Examples include cardboard tubes with a steel base for crisps, salt and certain types of cereals.
 It is best to minimise the use of mixed materials.
 Even if such a package is picked up by the magnets and makes it to a reprocessing plant, whereas the metal component may be possible to reprocess, the remaining materials will be burnt off in the furnace.
-An example here would be to ask consumers to separate the plastic biscuit tray before recycling the biscuit tin.
+An example here would be to ask the householder to separate the plas biscuit tray before recycling the biscuit tin.